Childrens Eye Care

 Most toddlers have their eyes checked in pre-school as part of their routine development checks approximately around the age of two, as early detection of any sight problems is key to ensuring normal vision development.
 However, these checks may not be as thorough as a full eye examination carried out by a qualified optician.

-The Association of Optometrists Ireland recommends that full screening by an optician should begin at age four to five years.
+The UK National Screening Committee recommends that full screening by an optician should begin at age four to five years.
 After the first test it is advisable to return every two years or as recommended by your optician.
 It is particularly important if Mum or Dad wear glasses.
 Our opticians are trained to detect many eye conditions in children, and early detection is essential to ensure that your child develops healthy sight.

 At Brady Opticians, we use the latest technology and equipment and combine it with genuine compassion and concern to test your child’s eyes.
 We understand that a positive experience now can determine your child’s eye health in the future.
 Therefore, we take great care in testing your child’s vision; reassuring them and making them feel at ease throughout the examination.
 We use a range of child specific examination techniques, using child friendly objects, cards and games, so even very young children who do not know letters or are not old enough to respond to certain questions can still be examined accurately.